 The University of Arizona collaborated with The Arizona Department of Health Services (ADHS) to develop guidelines for school gardens (School Garden Food Safety Guidelines).
 These guidelines follow GHP/GAP (good handling practices and good agricultural practices), which minimize microbial food safety hazards for fresh fruits and vegetables.
 Schools who follow the School Garden Food Safety Guidelines and schedule an inspection by ADHS will receive a certification.
 This certification will allow the school garden to be an approved source from which the school cafeteria can receive produce; meaning, the produce from the school garden can be served in the school cafeteria.

-The last live School Garden Food Safety training is listed below.
+The last live School Garden Food Safety training was held in September 2014.
+Grant funds for live trainings have been expended.

-- School Garden Food Safety (3 hrs): trains on the guidelines to follow in order to have garden produce served in the school cafeteria.
+- School Garden Food Safety (3 hrs): trained on the guidelines to follow in order to have garden produce served in the school cafeteria.

-- Standards Based Lessons (2 hrs): trains on lessons that have been aligned to common core standards which bring gardening and agriculture concepts into school classroom while still teaching core subjects
+- Standards Based Lessons (2 hrs): trained on lessons that have been aligned to common core standards which bring gardening and agriculture concepts into school classroom while still teaching core subjects

-- Gardening 101 (1 hr): trains on the basics of how to start and maintain a successful garden
+- Gardening 101 (1 hr): trained on the basics of how to start and maintain a successful garden

 School Garden Food Safety Workshop